 Dual-branded cards include two different card brand logos and can be processed through either brand's network.
 Merchants can process these cards on whichever network is supported in their region.
 For example, some cards, such as Elo and UnionPay, are dual-branded as Discover cards.
 This means that even if Elo or UnionPay cards are not supported by your setup, dual-branded cards can be run on Discover's network, and will be reflected as Discover card transactions.

 Credit and debit cards issued for specific purchases – like HSAs and FSAs or P-Cards – can only be accepted if your merchant account is associated with the appropriate MCC (Merchant Category Code).
-If you aren’t sure what your MCC is, contact our Support team for assistance.
+If you aren’t sure what your MCC is, contact us for assistance.

 Braintree is the only payment platform that allows you to accept both cards and PayPal through a single integration.
 PayPal is available to most of our merchants.
 Learn more about PayPal.